apache/pdfbox-docs/content/2.0/faq.md

 ### Why are some texts in poor quality and not antialiased?

-This is because in some PDFs (e.g. the one in PDFBOX-2814 <https://issues.apache.org/jira/browse/PDFBOX-2814>), text is not rendered directly, but as a shaped clipping from a background.
+This is because in some PDFs (e.g. the one in [PDFBOX-2814](https://issues.apache.org/jira/browse/PDFBOX-2814), text is not rendered directly, but as a shaped clipping from a background.
 Java graphics does not support "soft clipping"
 <https://bugs.openjdk.java.net/browse/JDK-4212743>, and because of that, the edges are not looking smooth.
-Soft clipping could be achieved with some extra steps <https://community.oracle.com/blogs/campbell/2006/07/19/java-2d-trickery-soft-clipping>, but these would cost additional time and memory space.
+Soft clipping could be achieved with [some extra steps](https://web.archive.org/web/20200814083145/https://community.oracle.com/blogs/campbell/2006/07/19/java-2d-trickery-soft-clipping), but these would cost additional time and memory space.
 You can have a higher quality by rendering at a higher dpi and then downscale the image.